non-local/obsidian-AI-node-extender/README.md

 - Make the code more adherent to JavaScript standards
 - Address 'ts-ignore' issues in the code
 - Improve error handling
-- Enhance installation instructions, README f
+- Enhance installation instructions, README file, and create a demo video

+## Curren